seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 Image Metadata
 ```

-We need a translator.
+We need a translator that understands:

----
+- which project and dataset to use,
+- how to derive a URL from the asset ref,
+- how to add parameters for resizing, cropping, and formats.

+***

-# Step 4 — Create The Image Builder
+# Step 4 — Create the Image Builder

 Create: